kracr/owl2bench/README.md

 Note:

-The output files are stored in files "OWL2"+ profile + "-" + univNum + "-output.owl" . eg. OWL2EL-1-output.owl, OWL2EL-5-output.owl .
+The output files are stored in files "OWL2"+ profile + "-" + univNum + "-output.owl" .

+eg. OWL2EL-1-output.owl, OWL2EL-5-output.owl .
+(Sample files already present in the directory)

 In the case of File Not Found exception, please create owl files of type OWL2EL-1-output.owl (if you run it for 1 university and EL profile) in the same folder.